mhei-fub/mhei-fub.github.io/.github/README.md

 Please refer to https://wikis.fu-berlin.de/display/mhei/StoryMaps

-# Getting Started for Development
+# Getting Started For Development

 To get a local copy up and running, follow these simple steps.